RadotJar/faraway-fastness/_notes/session-manifest.md

         <tr>
             <td>Karvos</td>
             <td>M.I.A.</td>
             <td>Chunk of leg torn off by hungry wolf pack.
-Last seen unconscious as brother tried to drag him from the Vauls.
+Last seen unconscious as brother tried to drag him from the Vaults.
 Presumed killed by gang of 8 Orcs</td>
         </tr>
       </tbody>
   </table>